sntpham/YOLOv8-Custom-Object-Detection-Android/README.md

 ### Step 3: convert `onnx` to `.param` and `.bin`
-For this task we will use this website here https://convertmodel.com/ (Status 8/15/2025: currently the website is down, one option is to run it locally https://github.com/daquexian/web-model-converter)
+For this task we will use this website here https://convertmodel.com/ (Status 8/15/2025: currently the website is down, one option is to run it locally https://github.com/daquexian/web-model-converter or using a guide from ncnn https://github.com/Tencent/ncnn/wiki/use-ncnn-with-pytorch-or-onnx)

 <img src="tutorial_assets/convertmodel.png" width="300" />